iianjun/cse416-tinydesk-backend/README.md

 ### Also, our main file is "server.js".

-This back-end repository is deployed in a domain [click here](https://www.tinydesk.me/).
+This back-end repository is deployed in a [domain](https://www.tinydesk.me/).
 Note that only <I>Back End</I> is deployed.
 Our front-end repository will be deployed through Heroku.

 ### How we push changes to Heroku Application.